 6. Eat at Farelli’s Trattoria

 Love Italian food?
 After a big day of exploring, you’ll have earned a nice big bowl of pasta, a pizza and a great glass of wine.
 Head directly to Farelli’s!
-This place do fantastic meals that are well-priced and downright delicious.
+This place does fantastic meals that are well-priced and downright delicious.
 I can personally vouch for the pizza and pasta (and a lot of the red wine).
 They also cater to vegetarians (me) and vegans!
 Find Farelli’s Trattoria here.

 7. Tandem paragliding over Queenstown

 Need more adventure in life?
 Strap yourself to another human and throw yourself off the side of a mountain.
 Don’t worry, you’ll also be attached to a… paragliding… thingo.
 Flights with G Force leave from the Skyline Gondola and you get to float over Queenstown and Lake Wakatipu, which is pretty dang spectacular.
 Find G Force Tandem Paragliding here.

 8. Eat at Botswana Butchery

 For a fancy and really delicious meal, visit Botswana Butchery.
 They offer up some really special meals, including fresh seafood that’ll have your taste buds crying with joy.
 The service here is top-notch, as is everything else, from the food and drinks to the lake views.
 Find Botswana Butchery here.